Deciding on Colectomy: A Personal Journey and Advice

 Franicaa

-Hi, reading this, it sounds dreadful!
+Hi, reading this it sounds dreadful!
 How you can cope with all that is amazing!

 Is there any chance your doctors can give you a colectomy without removing your rectum?
-That way, you have an ileostomy until your strength is back, and then you can get an internal pouch.
-The ileostomy is temporary for as long as you need.
-This is what I've done, and I'm hoping to get the reversal after just a year.
+That way you have an ileostomy until your strength is back, and then you can get an internal pouch.
+The ileostomy is temporary for as long as you need, this is what I've done and I'm hoping to get the reversal after just a year.

-There are less than 1% of pouch construction surgeries that do not work, and once you have the pouch, pouchitis can attack, but this can be treated with strong antibiotics.
-I feel that I'm willing to take the risk of surgery because, like you, my better half is fine with the fact that I have a bag.
+There are less than 1% of pouch construction surgeries that do not work, and once you have the pouch, pouchitis can attack, but this can be treated with strong antibiotics, and I feel that I'm willing to take the risk of surgery because, like you, my better half is fine with the fact that I have a bag.

-How to Manage Ostomy Leaks with LeeAnne Hayden | Hollister
+How to Manage Emotions with LeeAnne Hayden | Hollister

 Past Member